 He barks a couple of times behind the dusty window pane.
 It hasn’t been cleaned since the last time she was around.
 A thought circled inside the mutt’s head.

-But it was not his job to clean the house, for him, he was given something more profound to do, more noble, a far more dignified duty.
+But it was not his job to clean the house, for him, he was given something more profound to do, nobler, a far more dignified duty.

-The patrol keeps on, gaze was fierce but his movements were silent.
+The patrol keeps on, the gaze was fierce, but his movements were silent.
 His pads matched perfectly with the wooden floors.

 Across the side table and the leather chair of his master, strolled down the pathway between the living room and the dining area, surveying consistently, turning his head from side to side.

-He reached the kitchen, snout laying low, his forensic tool.
-He circles around the tiled plain, in the corners and finally rested on the doorsteps of the backdoor.
+He reaches the kitchen, snout laying low, his forensic tool.
+He circled around the tiled plain, in the corners and finally rested on the doorsteps of the backdoor.
 He was looking at the green yard through the spaces.
 He knew something was going down.
-He just doesn’t know when.
+He just didn’t know when.
 But he intends to be there when it does.